 The reward of beautiful women in the after-life to those who fall in battle against the non-believer which was made on the first page of this web site is also made by Islam.
 The line about these women having swelling bosoms comes from Koran. ( The Tidings 30 ).
 According to Islam there are seventy two wives for every believer who is admitted to Heaven.
 This is written in a hadith collected by Imam at-Tirmidhi in "Sunan" Volume IV, in the chapters titled "The Features of Heaven as described by the Messenger of Allah", and in Chapter 21 of hadith 2687 "About the Smallest Reward for the People of Heaven".
 It is also quoted by Ibn Kathir in his Tafsir (Koranic Commentary) of Surah ar-Rahman (55), ayah (verse) 72.
 In ayah 74 of the same Surah it is written that all these wives are virgins.
 That reminds me of Madonna's song "Like a Virgin for the Very First Time".
 Cool!!
 While you continue to read this boring web page I'm going to go to the nearest mosque to become a Muslim.
 Maybe when I'm in heaven I'll get to have sex with Madonna and she'll be a virgin!

-According to Al-Ghazzali, when a martyr reaches Paradise, he will marry 500 companions, 4,000 virgins, and 8,000 divorced women.
+This is the smallest reward.
+According to Al-Ghazzali, one of Islams greatest teachers, when a martyr reaches Paradise, he will marry 500 companions, 4,000 virgins, and 8,000 divorced women.
 There's a tradition that the number of virgins you will have is equal to the number of days you fasted in Ramadan.
 In case that one is right you better fast.

 Haven't been able to find the girl of your dreams on earth?
 Do the girls you meet at dating services have more wrinkles than Fido your neighbor's bulldog and do they reject you anyway?
-(If you're in a Muslim country your neighbor doesn't have a bulldog because Muhammad didn't like dogs).
 There is one dating service that won't let you down, Allah's dating service.
-The girls he will set you up with are perfect not like the problem girls on earth.
 Just blow yourself up next to some infidels and you will have women without wrinkles and they'll all be virgins and they'll make love to you.
 To read about Muslim men who did just that in order to be with the girls of paradise click here.
 To view a Palestinian TV video in which teenage girls extoll dying to be in paradise in the afterlife click here.
 More videos of this nature can be viewed by clicking here.

 Wait a minute.
 What happens after the believer has sex with all the virgins?
 Then they won't be virgins anymore.
 Not to worry.
 Ibn Kathir's Commentary on Surah al-Waqi'ah (56), ayat (verses) 35-37, quotes the hadith which teaches us that women who the believers have sex with in heaven will become virgins again after sex.
 The great Koranic commentator Al-Suyuti (died 1505 ), wrote: "Each time we sleep with a houri we find her virgin."